idoleat/Mikey/README.md

 In-tree kernel module `snd_aloop` has richer functionality, but I think I can do it in a simpler way so that anyone can grab the code and modify it.
 Mikey is a work-in-progress project that takes some references from in-tree `snd_pcmtest` module and [vsnd](https://github.com/sysprog21/vsnd).
 Currently a playback device and a capture device can be listed from `aplay -l` and `arecord -l` after inserting the module.

 ## Testing
-This kernel module is not battle-tested yet so I recommend using a virtual environment like [vritme-ng](https://github.com/arighi/virtme-ng) to test it until it is reliable anough.
+This kernel module is not battle-tested yet so I recommend using a virtual environment like [vritme-ng](https://github.com/arighi/virtme-ng) to test it until it is reliable enough.
 If `snd_pcm` module has not been loaded, use `modprobe snd_pcm` to load it first.
+Test Mikey with `aplay -D plughw:CARD=mikey,DEV=0 /path/to/audio/file`.

 ## ToDo
-- [ ] Timer interrupt simulated hardware interrup for updating substream buffer
+- [x] Use timer interrupt to simulate hardware interrupt for updating substream buffer (Currently it would hang the kernel)
+- [ ] Loopback pcm data
 - [ ] Make capture and playback device share the same buffer (SPSC queue) to reduce data copying
 - [ ] Accept control options through `ioctl`